WindowsLogic-Productions/M0rningStar/README.md

  - `#` - anonymous ("nora") server.
 Chat is disabled, and all players (except the host) are invisible.
 In order to play against someone, you must right-click the player list.

 ### IP conversion
 Converting your IP to a string can yield some security benefits as your IP address is hidden from plain sight.
-When you convert an IP address, there are two results: a LilithPort-compatible conversion and an MTSP-compatible conversion.
-Both are supported by LilithPort.
-The main difference is that LilithPort uses Base64 to encode your IP address, while MTSP uses a cipher that uses a mix of Japanese kana and ASCII.
+When you convert an IP address, there are two results: a MorningStar-compatible conversion and an MTSP-compatible conversion.
+Both are supported by MorningStar.
+The main difference is that MorningStar uses Base64 to encode your IP address, while MTSP uses a cipher that uses a mix of Japanese kana and ASCII.
-For example, `127.0.0.1` turns into `MTY3NzczNDM=` (LilithPort) and `uちたぐて` (MTSP).
+For example, `127.0.0.1` turns into `MTY3NzczNDM=` (MorningStar) and `uちたぐて` (MTSP).

 ### Player list
 Each player will have a different text color based on their current mode (server, host, or client) and a different background color based on their status (in match, spectating, or resting).